st3v3nhunt/dotfiles/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)
 [![Known Vulnerabilities](https://snyk.io/test/github/st3v3nhunt/dotfiles/badge.svg)](https://snyk.io/test/github/st3v3nhunt/dotfiles)

-> Dotfiles repo for macOS and Linux WSL distros
+> Dotfiles repository for macOS and Linux WSL distros

-Clone the repo somewhere on the local disk and run `./install.sh`.
+Clone the repository somewhere on the local disk and run `./install.sh`.
 This will do most of the following but some installation steps are OS dependent.
 The details can be seen in [install.sh](install.sh).:

 * Symlink all dotfiles into the user's home directory
 * Install [Oh My Zsh](https://ohmyz.sh/) and some plugins